-Welcome to Scott County, Mississippi Genealogy & History Network.
-Our purpose is to provide visitors with free resources for genealogical and / or historical research.
+Welcome to the Scott County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 Scott County is located in the central portion of Mississippi.
 Scott County was formed on December 23, 1833 and was named for Abram M. Scott, Mississippi Governor 1832-1833.